Texas can have well-funded, well-staffed schools that help kids thrive. Or it can have a voucher program.

 That means corporations line their pockets, while teachers and staff face layoffs.

 In many parts of Texas, schools are the biggest employers in town.
-When we grew up, most of us had a bus driver to get us school safely and back, a nurse to mend us, and a guidance counselor to help us get to college.
+When we grew up, most of us had a bus driver to get us to school safely and back, a nurse to mend us, and a guidance counselor to help us get to college.
+Will our kids have the same?

 When vouchers strip more money away from our already strapped neighborhood schools, the only people who will benefit are the richest parents, who are already sending their children to private schools.
 For everyone else, vouchers will crowd classrooms and put every member of the school community who keep the hubs of our communities running on the chopping block.